Updated: May 26

 Type 1s who are emotionally healthy are genuinely relaxed and objective, often bringing a strong degree of clarity and acceptance to the people around them.
 All 1s have deep principles which guide their view of the world, but in the case of healthy 1s, these views are grounded and realistic.
 They understand what is, and strive for what might be.
 When their core fear of being "bad" arises, healthy 1s deal with it by productively moving to address or correct the source of the fear - whether that is within themselves or in some external situation.
 While they are highly self-motivated, they still openly and willingly accept input from others.

-When 1s give too much power to their core fear or being "bad", their standards for themselves and others become more and more unrealistic.
+When 1s give too much power to their core fear or being "bad", their standards for themselves and others become more unrealistic.
 They dial up the self-pressure, expecting themselves to be "perfect" and trying to do everything themselves.
 At the same time, they develop a strong sense of shame in themselves, as well as a sense of disappointment in others.
-Nobody can possibly meet their standards, but they begin to feel superior simply because they're trying and nobody else is.
-They begin to attempt to "fix" the world, pestering others over their behavior, crusading for a moral cause.
-This creates more distance between themselves and others, and between themselves and reality.
-They fight to control themselves in order to embody an ideal version of themselves, but the pressure gets to be too much and they begin to lose control of their impulses.
+Nobody can possibly meet their standards, but they begin to feel superior simply because, as far as they're concerned, they're trying and nobody else is.
+They begin to attempt to "fix" the world, pestering others over their behavior and crusading for a moral causes.
+This creates more distance between themselves and others, as well as between themselves and reality.
+They fight to control their natural impulses in order to embody an ideal version of themselves, but they try to repress too much of themselves and the pressure gets to be too much.
 They find themselves jumping to correct others, seeing it as their duty to tell them the difference between the "right" and "wrong" way.
 This extends to all areas of life - they become the Alpha and Omega of every topic ranging from morality to workplace efficiency to cooking.
 No matter their level of experience with a topic, they behave as if they are the only one with the answers.
-They are hard on themselves too, but others will tend to see them as simply arrogant and self-important.
+They are harder on themselves than others, but people will tend to see them as simply arrogant and self-important.
+At the Average Levels they are still capable of admitting they're wrong, but as they approach the Unhealthy Levels that becomes less and less likely.

 To restore a healthy attitude, 1s in the average levels of health should begin by loosening the grip on themselves.
-Their criticism of others is essentially a projection of their self judgement, and they can relax all around if they begin to accept their own limitations.
+Their criticism of others is essentially a projection of their self judgement, and they can relax all around if they begin to accept their own limitations and admit that they, like all people, are not in a position to be objective.

 Wings / Subtypes